git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 I> {language=shell, line-numbers=off}
 I>     $ man hier

-These inconsistencies add up so much, a good deal of software infrastructure out there exists solely to abstract the differences across them.
-For example, CMake, Autotools, SFML, SDL2, interpreted programming languages and their standard libraries are dedicated to normalizing the banal differences across BSD-derivatives and Linux distributions.
+These inconsistencies add up so much a good deal of software infrastructure out there exists solely to abstract the differences across them.
+For example: CMake, Autotools, SFML, SDL2, interpreted programming languages and their standard libraries are dedicated to normalizing the banal differences across BSD-derivatives and Linux distributions.
 Many, many `#ifdef` preprocessor